BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 BlackbirdSql.VisualStudio.Ddex is DDEX 2.0 compliant and is click and go using VSIX and autoload, and requires no additional setup either in the app.config, csproj or machine.config.</br>

-If enabled, there will be a once-off validation of a solution's projects' app.config's and edmx models.
+If enabled (the default), there will be a once-off validation of a solution's projects' app.config's and edmx models.
 Legacy edmx models won't work with Firebird's latest EntityFramework version so an update is required.</br>
 This is a once off validation on each `existing` solution the first time it is opened after installing the VSIX.
 The goal is that you don't have to do any configuring of the .csproj, app.config, machine.config or any legacy edmx models, and eliminate using the GAC.</br>
 This feature can be disabled in the Visual Studio options, but each individual task in the validation process is spawned asynchronously so the overhead is miniscual.</br>